buenoshun/istvan_nagy_QUCS_templates/README.md

 This is a collection of circuit simulator template files to be loaded into the QUCS free simulator.
 Their purpose is to help with advanced signal integrity simulations for leading-edge board designs.

-To download: Click the zip file, on teh next page click "view raw" to download it.
+To download: Click the zip file, on the next page click "view raw" to download it.

 PDN Template 2019+
 This new version allows PDN impedance simulation and decoupling network design using measured VRM model and simulated PCB power plane model.
 New: Rogue Waves estimation, and automated PDN design with Optimizer.